ddotta/awesome-polars/README.md

 - [Revolutionize Your Data Analysis: Polars Outperforms Pandas by Up to 5x in Numerical Filter Operations!](https://medium.com/@riellygriffiths/working-with-datetime-data-in-polars-9bb57e7f6304) - A blog post that compares Polars with Pandas by examining their performance in the real world by [Daniel Builescu](https://medium.com/@danielbuilescu).
 - [Time series Analysis with Polars](https://dev.to/gaborschulz/time-series-analysis-with-polars-3dfg) - A short blog post that explains how to deal with temporal datasets by [@gaborschulz](https://github.com/gaborschulz).
 Full helpful notebook available [here](https://github.com/gaborschulz/learning-polars/blob/main/01-time-series-analysis/time-series-analysis.ipynb).
 - Interesting thread about Polars on [Hacker News](https://news.ycombinator.com/item?id=38920043)
+- Level Up Your Data Analysis with Polars: A Powerful DataFrame Library for Speed and Efficiency](https://python.plainenglish.io/level-up-your-data-analysis-with-polars-a-powerful-dataframe-library-for-speed-and-efficiency-0b82c226c7f1) - A blog post that describs the main features of Polars (with benchmarks) by [ravi-m](https://ravi-m.medium.com/).

 ### Talks and videos